 Breaking Down the Key Lessons of Stephen King’s On Writing

-In his seminal work on the craft of creative writing, Stephen King said, “Writing isn’t about making money, getting famous, getting dates, getting laid, or making friends.
+In On Writing, his seminal work on the craft of creative writing, Stephen King said, “Writing isn’t about making money, getting famous, getting dates, getting laid, or making friends.
 In the end, it’s about enriching the lives of those who will read your work, and enriching your own life, as well.”

 As King put it, writers are uniquely positioned to leave a lasting impact on people’s lives.
 Writers combine experience with empathy and imagination to build worlds people can get lost in.